現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer14:

+Yes.
 It is valid for three months from the date of issuance.
 You must submit the required documents to the Fukuoka Regional Immigration Bureau and apply for the Certificate of Eligibility before the validity period expires.

 2.Application Procedures